How to Improve Hearing Acoustics in a Room

 - Speak to your hearing aid provider for the best possible settings on your hearing aid to improve your ability to hear in rooms with bad acoustics.

 - Use the directional features of your hearing aids.
 This will focus on sounds in front of you and can reduce some of the interference from reflected sounds.

-- Use a companion microphone with your hearing aids.
-The companion microphone allows you to choose the direction of the sound you want to focus on.
-It improves the signal to noise ratio and ultimately improves the clarity of the speech.
+- If your hearing aid is compatible with a companion microphone, it is worth considering because it allows you to choose the direction of the sound you want to focus on.
+It improves the signal-to-noise ratio and ultimately improves the clarity of the speech

 - Use the telecoil in larger rooms where available.